Tony Roth, Chief Investment Officer for Wilmington Trust Investment Advisors, Inc. View bio

 What is unique about this natural-disaster-of-sorts is how long it has already endured and whether the impacts will, in fact, become permanent.
 Typically, a crisis results in a disruption, a temporary altering of behavior, followed by a relatively swift return to normal once the crisis passes.
 Studies show, however, that the longer a new pattern of behavior lasts, the more likely it is to become a habit.
 An individual who suffers a heart attack, for example, becomes a quick convert to healthy eating, and if that new pattern lasts long enough it may become a lifelong behavior.
 But often, once the initial scare subsides, cheeseburgers gradually find their way back into that person's diet.
 Which of our COVID-induced and technology-enabled “habits” will become an indelible part of our post-crisis normal remains to be seen.
 After all, humans have a primal need for social interaction, and there is no realistic amount of time that could erase that need indefinitely.

 Add to the mix a new U.S. president with an agenda in stark contrast to that of his predecessor.
-President-elect Biden* proposed major policy changes during the campaign for personal taxes, corporate taxes, trade, regulation, energy, and health care that, if enacted, would combine with the virus impacts to shape the contours of the recovery.
-But with the lack of a clear mandate, and uncertainty regarding control of the Senate at this time, the policy outcome may well be quite different from the campaign platform.
+President Biden proposed major policy changes during the campaign for personal taxes, corporate taxes, trade, regulation, energy, and health care that, if enacted, would combine with the virus impacts to shape the contours of the recovery.
+The Democrats taking control of the Senate (albeit narrowly) suggests more of the policy agenda could be enacted than under a divided government.
+However, the policy outcome may well be quite different from the campaign platform given the wide spectrum of views within the Democratic party that will need to coalesce to support new legislation.

 As investors, it is vital for us to identify and project the clear as well as the more subtle second-order changes and trends to the economy, consumer behaviors, and business models.
 Equally critical is the need to distinguish between the transformations that will be fleeting and those that will likely persist.
 Encouragingly, vaccine developments are meeting and exceeding expectations with all major candidates proving safe in the early stages and one showing higher-than-anticipated effectiveness in the final stage.
 If deployed soon enough, the medical success could mitigate the persistent effects for businesses.
 In our 2021 Capital Markets Forecast, our analysis focuses on the following themes: